omgnetwork/omgnetwork.github.io/docs/in-flight-exits.md

 ---
 id: in-flight-exits
-title: In Flight Exits
+title: Start an In-flight Exit
-sidebar_label: In Flight Exits
+sidebar_label: Start an In-flight Exit
 ---

 Exits allow a user to withdraw funds from the OMG Network back onto the root chain.
 There are two types of exit: standard exits and in-flight exits (IFEs).
 This section will cover in-flight-exits.